Take Your Next Step Into Ministry

 Paying attention to the comments of others

-Probably each of us have seen those individuals who say they are called of God to serve Him and yet something makes us really wonder if this is true.
-Brothers and sisters often give ‘hints’ to that they might not be fit, at least at this point, for this ministry.
+Probably each of us has seen those individuals who say they are called of God to serve Him, and yet something makes us really wonder if this is true.
+Brothers and sisters often give hints that they might not be fit, at least at this point, for this ministry.

 Order your download of Take Your Next Step here! pdf and ePub!

-It would help if these individuals should speak more directly to us about their concern, “Bob, I appreciate your heart to serve the Lord but to be effective you need to work on your relationship with the way you relate to spiritual authority such as your pastors.
-I sense their might be spiritual pride that would ruin your work in the years ahead.”
+It would help if these individuals spoke more directly to us about their concern: “Bob, I appreciate your heart to serve the Lord, but to be effective, you need to work on your relationship with the way you relate to spiritual authority,” such as your pastors.
+I sense there might be spiritual pride that would ruin your work in the years ahead.”

-Many brothers and sisters are so careful not to hurt us that they are not helpful.
+Many brothers and sisters are so careful not to hurt us that they end up being unhelpful.
 They might ‘hint’, “Hi Bob, how are you going to live?”
-They might really trying to caution you that you should not go do to some concern.
+They might really be trying to caution you against going due to some concern.
 Or, “Bob, maybe you should wait a bit before going.”
-They might be thinking specifically that your need to work on your marriage.
+They might be thinking specifically that you need to work on your marriage.

 Since you are the one being called, you need to make sure you are paying close attention to the suggestions, ‘hints’, and warnings people provide.
-Some can be dismissed but treasure the comments coming closest to you, even if they seem to threaten your calling.
-Usually people are not questioning the calling as much as the preparation.
-Only they cannot either bring themselves to identify their concern or they do not know how to use good statements to support their feelings and observations.
+Some can be dismissed, but treasure the comments coming closest to you, even if they seem to threaten your calling.
+Usually, people are not questioning the calling as much as they are questioning the preparation.
+They cannot bring themselves to identify their concern, or they do not know how to use good statements to support their feelings and observations.

 Listening to God's words through others

 Comments about missing out on the world can be easily dismissed.
-Often they come from others who have favored the things of this world.
-They feel uncomfortable with you, your burden and standards.
-We need to develop a good biblical mindset towards these concerns about how God will take care of us.
-People will often through our lives openly state or quietly suggest that we ought to provide better or differently for the needs of our families.
+Often, they come from others who have favored the things of this world.
+They feel uncomfortable with you, your burden, and your standards.
+We need to develop a strong biblical mindset regarding how God will take care of us.
+People will often, throughout our lives, openly state or quietly suggest that we ought to provide better or different care for our families' needs.

 Other comments, however, should be welcomed.
 Write them down.
 Ask yourselves, “Why are people saying such comments, positive or negative?”
 Usually, the positive comments are those words from God encouraging us on our path.
 Do not interpret a compliment to mean that you do not need to improve!

 If we are clever, we can and should try to learn from these comments.
-They might come from someone that does not quite understand us.
-If we allow ourselves to be quickly offended by their comments, then we will miss the opportunity to clarify things and build a good relationship.
+They might come from someone who does not quite understand us.
+If we let ourselves be quickly offended by their comments, we will miss the opportunity to clarify things and build a good relationship.
 Usually, however, people understand us more than we think.
-They often bring up points from their own personal experiences.
+They often raise points from their personal experiences.

 “It’s not going to be easy.”